utopia/letsfix.net/roles.md

 * Executive — Lead long-term direction.
 * Outreach — Actively seek out new users that may gain from learning about LFx.
 * Support — Assist users have the best experience possible.

+Contributors can be on more than one team.